Quantitative Finance, Financial Services

 Antoine Savine's Bio:

 The three volumes of Modern Computational Finance (Antoine Savine, Wiley, 2018-2019) teach the quantitative, modeling, risk management and development technologies of modern finance.
 It is an essential reading for all finance professionals, including quants, derivatives traders and risk managers.
 The books are also intended for students and professors in Masters and PhD programs in computer science, applied mathematics, statistics and probabilities, economics and finance.
-As explained in this Quora feed, the books teach the new, most demanded quant skills in investment banks.
+As explained in this Quora feed, the books teach the new, most in demand quant skills in investment banks.

 The first volume: AAD and parallel simulations was released with John Wiley and Sons on November 30th, 2018.
 It covers the design of efficient, generic Monte-Carlo simulation libraries in modern C++, parallel programming and automatic differentiation.